Slavi-Slavchev/PokeDex-iOS/README.md

 ## License

-WeatherApp is released under the MIT license.
+PokeDex is released under the MIT license.
 See LICENSE for details.